bokulich-lab/q2-protein-pca/README.md

 important for maintaining thioredoxin's redox properties and stability appear as (nearly)-strictly conserved (positions 41 and 77).

 For more details about the ranking method that this plugin implements, head to [Wang & Kennedy (2014)](https://doi.org/10.1007/s10969-014-9173-2).
-If you want to see another, more realistic example of how this method can be applied, check out [Ziemski et al. (2018)](https://doi.org/10.7554/eLife.34055) which looked at more and less known members of a AAA+ protein family.
+If you want to see another, more realistic example of how this method can be applied, check out [Ziemski et al. (2018)](https://doi.org/10.7554/eLife.34055) which analysed an unknown, actinobacterial protein family in the context of a large AAA+ protein superfamily.
 If you want to read more about thioredoxins themselves, you can start by going through this review: [Collet & Messens (2010)](https://doi.org/10.1089/ars.2010.3114).

 ## References